 where $N_{\rm jk}$ is the number of jackknife regions.
 To regularize the covariance matrix, we follow the approach of \citet{gaztanaga2005}.
 First, we rescale the data vector and covariance matrix by their variances.
 We then perform a Singular Value Decomposition (SVD):

-where $D_{kl}$ is a diagonal matrix with elements $\lambda_{ij}^{2}$.
+where $D_{kl}$ is a diagonal matrix with elements $\lambda_{i}^{2}$.
 To enforce the resolution criterion, we retain only those modes satisfying

 This procedure removes noisy modes and yields a well-conditioned covariance matrix.
 An additional benefit is that it compresses the data vector to a size significantly smaller than the number of jackknife patches.
+Despite this compression, we still apply the Hartlap correction \citep{hartlap2007}.
+Strictly speaking, this correction is derived under the assumption of independent samples and is therefore not formally valid for jackknife estimates.
+However, \citet{favole2021} demonstrated that it nevertheless provides a reasonable correction for the inverse covariance matrix in this context.
+We therefore adopt the standard Hartlap factor, $ f_{\mathrm{H}}=({N_{\text {JK }}-N_{\text {bin, SVD }}-2})/({N_{\text {JK }}-1})$, where, following \citet{philcox2021mocks}, $N_{\text {bin, SVD }}$ denotes the number of bins in the compressed data vector.

 The posteriors are then sampled using the \texttt{Nautilus} nested sampler \citep{nautilus}, and the resulting posterior distributions are processed with \texttt{GetDist} \citep{lewis2025}.
 Throughout this work, we use uninformative priors.
 Using the best fit parameters, we assess the goodness of fit using the reduced chi-squared:

 where $\chi^2$ is the chi-squared statistic using the compressed data vector and covariance, and $N_{\rm d.o.f.}$ is the number of degrees of freedom.
 Furthermore, we assess the significance of the total signal using the signal-to-noise ratio.
 We adopt the definition introduced by \citet{Secco2022},